beansmachines/arduino_attiny85_neonvectors/README.md

 A stencil with holes to reveal the light can be slotted into the front of the light box, and it is interchangable for any stencil that fits.
 The dimensions for the stencil are 100mm wide by 140mm high and 1.5mm thick.
 The original stencil has a 1mm chamfer to help with sliding the stencil in but this is not essential because the slot is oversized (~3mm but probably slightly smaller after 3d printing due to tolerances).
 While the original stencil is 3d printed, other materials such as card can be used.
 A black stencil is most effective to contrast with the light shining from inside the lightbox, but any colour will work.

+3d models (.stl files) are saved in the 3d models folder.

 Have fun!